Growing Arugula for Gourmet Greens

 How to Plant Arugula

-You can plant arugula from either seeds or transplants, but most gardeners prefer to direct sow seeds for two reasons: to reduce the possibility of transplant shock and because plants grow so quickly.
+You can grow arugula from either seeds or transplants, but most gardeners prefer to direct sow arugula seeds for two reasons: to reduce the possibility of transplant shock and because it’s such a fast-growing crop.

 Plant arugula seeds about ¼ inch deep and several inches apart in rows.
 Other alternatives are to spread seeds on their own or mix with other salad green seeds.